-- The Implementing Regulation restricts the export of personal protective equipment listed in its Annex I, to destinations outside the EU, unless a license is obtained from the competent authorities of a Member State. - Annex I encompasses a range of items (including mouth-nose-protection equipment, face shields, protective spectacles and visors, gloves and other protective garments) for the protection of the wearer against potentially infectious material and for the protection of the environment against potentially infectious material spread by the wearer. - The Regulation entered into force immediately on 15 March 2020, and will apply for a period of 6 weeks.
-Within the first 12 working days since the Regulation's entry into force, the Commission must decide whether to adopt longer-lasting restrictions.
+- The Implementing Regulation restricts the export of personal protective equipment listed in its Annex I, to destinations outside the EU, unless a license is obtained from the competent authorities of a Member State. - Annex I encompasses a range of items (including mouth-nose-protection equipment, face shields, protective spectacles and visors, gloves and other protective garments) for the protection of the wearer against potentially infectious material and for the protection of the environment against potentially infectious material spread by the wearer. - The Regulation entered into force immediately on 15 March 2020, and will provisionally apply for a period of 6 weeks.
+As of 26 April 2020, Implementing Regulation (EU) 2020/568 applies provisionally for a period of 30 days.
+It imposes export restrictions for protective spectacles and visors, mouth-nose-protection and protective garment only, and no longer for face shields and gloves.